Washington D.C.’s Great Ruins

 Explore the monuments of the past, why were they abandoned, and why they did not last to see the 21st century?

-Maybe you will never find the answers to these questions, but you sure can interpret them by putting on your boots, thinking cap, headlamp and heading to the great ruins that surround Washington D.C.- your Nations’s Capital!
+Maybe you will never find the answers to these questions, but you sure can interpret them by putting on your boots, thinking cap, headlamp and heading to the great ruins that surround your home in Washington DC– your Nation’s Capital!

 This old and completely abandoned brickyard used to be one of the most happening industries in the Nation’s Capital.